markjnkim/es_mod/01-html/content/step-2-header-footer.md

 >
 > There are a number of tools we can use to add accessibility to our pages, the most prominent and easy to implement being HTML5 semantic tags.
 Up until the late 2000s the `<div>` element was used everywhere a block of content was needed.
 This led to developers having to work extra hard to properly identify sections of content so screen readers could interpret the page better.
 Now we have tags that structurally work like a `<div>` element but have more meaningful names like `<header>`, `<footer>`, and `<nav>`.
 This means the browser can start by reading the HTML tag itself and inferring what content is inside of it and how important it must be on the page.
 >
-> We will be exploring more of these tools in this project and in upcoming projects, but [here is more information about the topic](https://developer.mozilla.org/en-US/docs/Web/Accessibility)
+> We will be exploring more of these tools in this project and in upcoming projects, but [here is more information about accessibility on the web](https://developer.mozilla.org/en-US/docs/Web/Accessibility)

 There are a number of ways to organize navigation links.
 We will use a popular method by creating a list and giving each navigation link its own spot on that list.
 Right after the opening `nav` we just created, place the following: